yesihaveidea/myrtille/README.md

 ## Features
 - HTTP(S) to RDP gateway
+- Start remote application from URL
 - File transfer (local and roaming accounts)
+- HTML4 and HTML5 support
 - Remote clipboard support
-- WebP compression
+- PNG, JPEG and WEBP compression
+- Realtime connection information
+- On-screen/console/logfile debug information
+- fully parameterizable

 ## Requirements
-- Browser: any HTML4 or HTML5 browser (starting from IE6!)
+- Browser: any HTML4 or HTML5 browser (starting from IE6!).
+No extension or administrative rights required.
-- Gateway: IIS 7.0+, .NET 4.0+ and Microsoft Visual C++ 2015 redistributables (x86)
+- Gateway (myrtille): IIS 7.0+ and .NET 4.0+
 - RDP server: any RDP enabled computer (preferably Windows Server but can also be Windows XP, 7, 8, 10)

 ## Build